AyanoNK/kanji-lyrics-backend/README.md

 # kanji-lyrics-backend
-Server that consumes that lets you practice Kanji with music lyrics.
+Server that lets you practice Kanji with music lyrics.